AiChiMoCha/DSCI_551-final-project/README.md

 ## Project Overview

 All code and databases are designed to run on an Amazon EC2 instance with MongoDB installed.
-Code can be transferred to the EC2 instance using the `scp` command.
+Packages can be transferred to the EC2 instance using the `scp` command.

 For a detailed walkthrough on setting up and running the project, please refer to this video tutorial:
 [Project Setup Video](https://youtu.be/L4tLTKVzk_A)